 - Difference between Criminal profiling and Deception Detection Tests

-Criminal profiling or Offender profiling is a kind of investigation of a crime done to understand the nature of the crime, personality of a criminal to aid the police in investigating and linking the suspect to the crime.
+Criminal profiling or Offender profiling is an investigation of a crime done to understand the nature of crime and personality of a criminal to aid the police in investigating to link the suspect to the crime.

 Criminal profiling helps in understanding the patterns, trends of the crime and the way the criminal thinks about a particular crime and victim.